WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 # Logistic Regression

-To read about this project, consult the [report](/report) folder.
+**To read about this project, consult the [report](/report) folder.
+The main dataset we look at in this project is the UCI wine dataset, classifying wine 1 vs. wine 2.**

-Also look at the jupyter notebook for some exploratory data analysis.
+Also look at the jupyter notebook for some exploratory data analysis on the wine dataset: in the last section, some scatter plots are presented in the case wine 1 vs. wine 2 classification.

-**Instructions**: This is a binomial logistic regression.
+**Instructions**: This is a binomial logistic regression, it only classifies between two classes at a time.
 To run the main program (one instance of the logistic regression), go to the src folder, and compile and run Classification.java.

 To run multiple instances of the logistic regression and obtain the average accuracy over a certain number of tries, compile and run MultipleRuns.java.